HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 - **Core08.1 - Comments in Cells Extension**

+	The application should have a new extension to associate textual comments with cells.
+The functionality should be similar to the one present in the desktop version of Cleansheets.

 - **Core08.2 - Images in Cells Extension**

+	The application should have a new extension similar to the previous one but regarding the possibility of associating images with cells.

 - **Core08.3 - Styles in Cells Extension**

+	The application should have a new extension to associate styles with cells.
+The functionality should be similar to the one present in the desktop version of Cleansheets.

 ## 5.2 IPC